November 23, 2022 | Ladman Studios | Guides

 When you are looking for a wedding photographer, you are trusting them to capture this once in a lifetime gathering of people at a celebration that will never again exist.
 If you happen to have a bad wedding photography experience, and you have your wedding photos re-taken ( odiously staged ), you can never again experience that feeling of the FIRST for those moments.
 Not to mention the bad memories you have now accrewed when thinking about or lookin at the redone photos.

-Experience is worth it weight in gold, though not always directly related to the expertise of the photographer.
-A photographer with a decent backlog of weddings has learned from tough situations like timeline troubles, tense situations, lighting changes, location changes, or inclement weather.
 An experienced photographer will understand your plan, review your venue, and has likely chosen places for sections of the day like the first-look before hand, and if not, they can quickly adapt.
 This photographer will be above average cost, but what the value you get in return is peace of mind that knowing that the photographers has your best interest at top priority always.

 Expertise includes but is not limited to: